baden03/t-minus-countdown/readme.txt

 == Installation ==

-1. Old-school: upload the `t-minus-countdown` folder to the `/wp-content/plugins/` directory via FTP.
+1. Old-school: upload the `t-countdown` folder to the `/wp-content/plugins/` directory via FTP.
 1. Hipster: Ironically add T(minus) Countdown via the WordPress Plugins menu.
 1. Activate the Plugin
 1. Add the shortcode to a post or page.